pap3rhat/visualization-tools/README.md

 /TODO bei motion filed "moved" erklären
 ### Motion Field
 The *motion field* of a frame is a vector field where each vector captures the per-pixel, screen-space motion of the scenes' objects from one frame to the next.
 Here scene refers to the virtual world which the participant can explore. <br />
-In order to have a better understanding about what this exactly means and how the motion field can be calculated, it is important to understand the basics on how Unity renders a 3D scene on a 2D screen; so how a computer graphics pipeline (aka rendering pipeline) works.
+In order to have a better understanding about what this exactly means and how the motion field can be calculated, it is important to understand some of the basics on how Unity renders a 3D scene on a 2D screen; so how (parts of) a *computer graphics pipeline* (aka *rendering pipeline*) works.

 /TODO: erklären was rendern heißt?

-Unity's built-in render pipeline (which this project uses) uses *rasterization* (aka *forward rendering*).
+Unity's built-in render pipeline (which this project uses) uses *forward rendering*.
 This means that the 3D objects contained within a scene get projected onto the 2D image plane.
 Doing so needs a few transformations and projections. /TODO ray tracing?

-#### *Rasterization*
+#### *Forward rendering*
 A scene (here: the virtual world) contains multiple objects (most of the time), for example a tree, a house or a treehouse.
 Each of these objects is defined by a set of *vertices*, which get connected via edges into *triangles*.
 Those triangles can have a color or a texture on them, which makes the objects look like they are supposed to (e.g. a green tree or a brick house). <br />
 The definition of those vertices happens within a *local coordinate system* (aka *object coordinate system*, aka *model coordinate system*).
 So each object is defined within its own coordinate system. <br />
 The scene itself is ankered within a *world coordinate system*.